 Committee for Allotment of Shares under ESOPs

-Code of Business Principles
+Code of Business Principles / Whistle Blower Policy

 The Code of Business Principles (CoBP) is the Company's statement of values and represents the standard of conduct which all employees are expected to observe in their business endeavors.
-It forms the benchmark against which the world at large is invited to judge the Company’s activities.
 The Code reflects the Company's commitment to principles of integrity, transparency and fairness.
-The copy of the Code of Business Principles is available on the website of the Company www.hul.co.in.
+It forms the benchmark against which the world at large is invited

-Preventing Conflict of Interests
+Preventing Conflict of Interest

-The Board of Directors is responsible for ensuring that rules are in place to avoid conflict of interest by the Board members.
+The Board of Directors is responsible for ensuring that rules are in place to avoid conflict of interest by the Board members and the Management Committee.
 The Board has adopted the Code of Conduct for the members of the Board and Senior Management Team.
 The Code provides that the Directors are required to avoid any interest in contracts entered into by the Company.
 If such an interest exists, the Directors are required to make disclosure to the Board and to abstain from discussion, voting or otherwise influencing the decision on any matter in which the concerned Director has or may have such interest.
-The Code also restricts the Directors from accepting any gifts or incentives in their capacity as a Director of the Company, except what is duly authorised under the Company's Gift Policy.
+The Code also restricts Directors from accepting any gifts or incentives in their capacity as a Director of the Company, except what is duly authorised under the Company's Gift Policy.

 Share Dealing Code

-In accordance with The Securities and Exchange Board of India (SEBI) (Prohibition of Insider Trading) Regulations, 1992, as amended, the Company has established systems and procedures to restrict insider trading activity and has framed a Share Dealing Code.
-The Share Dealing Code of the Company is an important governance code to prevent any insider trading activity by dealing in shares of the Company.
-The Code restricts the Directors of the Company and other specified employees to deal in securities of the Company on the basis of any unpublished price sensitive information, available to them by virtue of their position in the Company.
-The objective of this Code is to protect the interest of shareholders at large, to prevent misuse of any price sensitive information and to prevent any insider trading activity by dealing in shares of the Company by its Directors and employees.
+The Company has instituted mechanism to avoid Insider Trading and abusive self-dealing.
+In accordance with the SEBI Regulations as amended, the Company has established systems and procedures to restrict insider trading activity and has framed a Share Dealing Code.
+The Share Dealing Code of the Company prohibits the Directors of the Company and other specified employees dealing in the securities of the Company on the basis of any unpublished price sensitive information, available to them by virtue of their position in the Company.
+The objective of this Code is to prevent misuse of any unpublished price sensitive information and prohibit any insider trading activity, in order to protect the interest of the shareholders at large.
+The Board of Directors of the Company have adopted a new Share Dealing Code, in line with new SEBI (Prohibition of Insider Trading) Regulations, 2015.

+The details of dealing in Company's shares by Specified Employees (which include members of the Management Committee and Directors) are placed for intimating the Board on quarterly basis.
 The Code also prescribes sanction framework and any instance of breach of code is dealt with in accordance with the same.
-A copy of the Share Dealing Code of the Company is made available to all the employees of the Company and the compliance of the same is ensured.
-The Share Dealing Code is available on the website of the Company www.hul.co.in
+A copy of the Share Dealing Code of the Company is made available to all employees of the Company and compliance of the same is ensured.
+The Share Dealing Code is available on the website of the Company www.hul.co.in/investorrelations/CorporateGovernance/ Dealing HulShares/.

 UN Global Compact